 Don’t make the reader guess what they should do next.
 Do you want to present a demo?
 Discuss your offering during a quick call?
-Provide direction for the reader to keep the conversation going.
+Provide direction for the prospect to keep the conversation going.

 Sales email example #1: An experiment with 1,000 cold emails reveals short subject lines win

 The average office worker receives hundreds of emails a day.
 The sales email subject line is your opportunity to stand out and prove that your email is worth opening.
-Shane Snow, an author and cofounder of Contently, and Jon Youshaei, Instagram’s Product Marketing Manager, performed an experiment to determine what type of subject line and sales email would get a response from busy executives.
+Shane Snow, an author and co-founder of Contently, and Jon Youshaei, Instagram’s product marketing manager, performed an experiment to determine what type of subject line and sales email would get a response from busy executives.

-Why it’s effective:
+Why it’s effective

 Sales email example #2: Pique a reader’s interest with an intriguing question

-Why it’s effective:
+Why it’s effective

 Here is the company’s initial, poor-performing email script:

-Why it’s effective:
+Why it’s effective

-The opening line is made more personal by using the words “you” and “your” (more engaging for the reader than “I” and “we”).
+The opening line is made more personal by using the words “you” and “your” (which are more engaging for the reader than “I” and “we”).
 It also gets straight to the point: “I am emailing you because I would love the opportunity to create a piece of content for your blog.”
 The line invites the reader to go further if they want to learn more.

 People are busy.
-Many don’t have time or the attention span to read lengthy emails that beat around the bush.
+Many don’t have the time or the attention span to read lengthy emails that beat around the bush.
 If your message is too long-winded, readers may bail before they even reach your CTA.

 Take a look at one of LeadFuze’s sales email examples to see how the three-step process plays out:

-Why it’s effective:
+Why it’s effective

 Two other great elements of this email?
 The subject line asks a simple, compelling question: “Need some more leads?”
-And beneath the signature, it also includes a P.S. at the end: “If you aren’t the right person to speak to about this, let me know.
+And there’s a P.S. at the end: “If you aren’t the right person to speak to about this, let me know.
 Also, if you’d rather I not follow up with you – you can let me know that too!”
 This is an efficient way of covering all your bases in case you’re not reaching out to the right prospect.

 A good rule of thumb for making any sale?
 It’s not about you—it’s about the customer.
-Creative strategist Jake Jorgovan took this lesson to heart and created personalized cold emails to send to leads (rather than sending batches of generic emails).
-His approach worked.
-The following email example generated $4,250 for Jorgovan.
+Creative strategist Jake Jorgovan took this lesson to heart and crafted personalized cold emails (rather than sending batches of generic emails).
+His approach worked, generating roughly $12K total.

-Why it’s effective:
+Why it’s effective

 The most effective one?
 A three-email sequence with clear CTAs.
 The first email in the series asked for only 15 minutes of the reader’s time.
-The other emails asked recipients to respond to a “strange question,” give the sender a call, or purchase the app.
-None performed as well as the “15 minute” CTA, which presented the easiest and most unambiguous ask.
+The other emails asked recipients to respond to a “strange question,” call the sender, or purchase the app.
+None performed as well as the “15-minute” CTA, which presented the easiest and most unambiguous ask.

-Why it’s effective:
+Why it’s effective

 The reader knows exactly what to do at the end of the email (say yes or no to a 15-minute meeting), and the request is a small ask.